 I’m Alec Mustafayev.
 That’s me on the right in the photo.
-I’m wrapping up my senior year at Classical High School in Providence, Rhode Island.
+As of Spring 2020, I’m wrapping up my senior year at Classical High School in Providence, Rhode Island.
 Below that on the left is my friend Jairson Ascencao, who is still in the experimental stage of his life.
 We met by chance, but we felt it was no chance to discover that we faced the same challenge in life.

 Though we didn’t realize it when we were younger, now we saw that we invested a great deal of time and emotion into the relationships with our schoolmates.
 Why should we spend so much time in building these relationships when all of a sudden our loved ones could leave?
 Especially when we love them?